 "We were buried with Him through baptism into death in order that, just as Christ was raised from the dead through the glory of the Father, so too may we live a new life."
 (Romans 6:4)

 In the Sacrament of Baptism, original sin and all personal sins, as well as punishment for those sins, are forgiven and we become members of the Body of Christ sharing in His divinity and eternal life.
 Along with Communion and Confirmation, it is one of the Sacraments of Initiation that gives access to the full sacramental life of the Church.

 During the rite, the priest or deacon pours water over the head of the person to be baptized while saying the Trinitarian formula (i.e., “in the name of the Father, and of the Son, and of the Holy Spirit”) and anoints the person’s forehead with holy oil to show that the candidate now shares in everlasting life and participates in God’s glory as a member of His body.
 The newly baptized receives a white garment and a candle lit from the paschal candle to indicate the newly baptized Christian carries the light of Christ into the world.

 The usual minister of the sacrament is a priest or deacon but any person can baptize someone in an emergency.

 Through your child’s Sacrament of Baptism, you, the child’s parent(s), affirm that you will raise your child in the practice of the Catholic faith.
-Infant Baptisms generally take place on the first at second Sunday of the Month.
+Infant Baptisms generally take place on the second and fourth weekend (Saturday and Sunday) of the Month.